shrish842/Synthetic-Health-Monitoring-Dataset/README.md

 📜 License

-This dataset is provided under the MIT License.
+This dataset is provided under the CC0 (Public Domain Dedication).
 Feel free to use it responsibly.

 📧 Contact

-For any questions or suggestions, please contact [Your Name] at [Your Email].
+For any questions or suggestions, please contact [Shrish Agrawal] at [@agrawalshrish321@gmail.com].